 Or look at job titles.
 Many companies use titles internally as a way to establish seniority within the organization.
 But titles perform an entirely different function in recruiting.
 On online job boards, titles are the search terms that job seekers use to find work.
 Therefore, your job titles have to match those search terms.

-Datapeople understands what type of content belongs or doesn’t belong in each block, which helps overcome the difficulties inherent to natural language processing.
+Datapeople’s job description software understands what type of content belongs or doesn’t belong in each block, which helps overcome the difficulties inherent to natural language processing.
 (Language is infinite, so narrowing the focus helps.)
-And tailored guidance in each block serves as a kind of teaching tool.
-It puts up important guardrails and keeps those guardrails up throughout the writing process.
+And tailored guidance in each block teaches best practices.
+It also puts up important guardrails and keeps those guardrails up throughout the writing process.

 Job post templates ensure consistency

-We invite you to sign-up for a trial or schedule a demo if you would like to find out more about our job post templates or how the entire Datapeople platform can help you make hiring more efficient and fair at your organization.
+We invite you to sign up for a free trial or schedule a demo if you’d like to find out more about our job post templates.
+Or about how our templates and the Datapeople platform are helping customers like Twitch and Mental Health Partners make hiring more efficient and fair.